hayssamhob/csr-arbitrage/architecture.md

    - Read-only module that returns effective execution prices for given sizes
    - Can be called on interval by Strategy Engine
    - Cached results and stale detection
+   - We use only UNISWAP V4 POOLS and API

 3) **Strategy Engine (Dry-run, Node/TS)**
    - Computes “edge after costs” and decides: